AAK-MBU/MBU_DLP_GoogleWorkspace_Pull_Alerts/README.md

 # MBU DLP Workspace

-This process involves managing Google DLP Workspace alerts.
+This process pulls Google DLP Workspace alerts and stores them into a SQL Server database.